Medina County License Hearing Guide

 Hardship/Restricted License in Texas

-• What You Can Drive For: An occupational license typically restricts you to driving for specific purposes, such as commuting to and from work, attending school, or traveling to medical appointments.
+• What You Can Drive For: An occupational license typically restricts you to driving for a limited number of hours per day and only for specific purposes, such as:

-• Costs and Application Process: The application process for an occupational license involves filing a petition with the court and providing documentation to support your need to drive.
-There are court costs and attorney fees associated with this process.
+• Costs and Application Process: The application process for an occupational license involves filing a petition with the court, providing supporting documentation, and attending a hearing.
+There are associated court costs and attorney fees (if you choose to hire an attorney).

-• IID Requirement: Depending on the circumstances of your case, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.
+• IID Requirement: Depending on the circumstances of your DUI, the court may require you to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back